stevenhua0320/diffpy.srmise/README.rst

 and an arbitrary baseline interpolated from a list of user-supplied values.
 In addition, PDFs with accurate experimentally-determined uncertainties are necessary to provide the most reliable results, but historically such PDFs are rare.
-In the absence of accurate uncertainties an ad hoc uncertainty must be specified.
+In the absence of accurate uncertainties an *ad hoc* uncertainty must be specified.

-For more information about the diffpy.srmise library, see the users manual at http://diffpy.github.io/diffpy.srmise.
+For more information about SrMise, see the users manual at http://diffpy.github.io/diffpy.srmise.

 Getting Started